LexSerest/customidenticon/README.md

 ## Features

 - 3 different types of identicons
-- change the final image size (size of elements, number of number of elements)
+- change the final image size (size of elements, number of elements)
 - change border size
 - change background color
 - change the transparency of elements